simonmichael/quickbench/README.md

 +---------++------+
 ```

-or in a file.. `bench.sh` will be used by default:
+or put them in a file and use `-f FILE`.
+A file named `bench.sh` in the current directory will be used automatically:
 ```
 $ echo 'echo 3 * 1000000' > bench.sh
 $ quickbench